Wisdom tooth Other area Inflammatory Myositis | Singapore General Hospital

 Inflammatory Myositis - Diagnosis

-Due to the many different forms of inflammatory myositis and similarities to other muscular and nerve diseases, it may take a few visits to the doctor before the condition can be diagnosed.
-After a careful physical examination, the doctor will order other tests to confirm the diagnosis.
-Such tests may include:
+Due to the many different forms of myositis and similarities to other muscular and nerve diseases, it may take a few visits to the doctor before the condition can be diagnosed.

 • Blood tests for muscle enzymes and auto-antibodies.
-Muscle enzyme levels (usually raised initially) are useful for monitoring progress and response to treatment.
+Muscle enzyme levels (usually raised initially) are useful for monitoring progress and response to treatment

-To investigate for lung cancer and lung involvement associated with inflammatory myositis.
+• X-ray of the chest: To investigate for lung cancer and lung involvement associated with myositis

-This painless scan can identify abnormal muscles and can be used to locate the best site for a biopsy and to monitor the progress of the disorder.
+• Magnetic Resonance Imaging (MRI): This painless scan can identify abnormal muscles and can be used to locate the best site for a biopsy and to monitor the progress of the disorder

-This test is useful to investigate for hidden cancers.
+• A chest and abdominal CT scan: This test is useful to investigate for hidden cancers

 Inflammatory Myositis - Treatments

-• Medications
+Medications

-For dermatomyositis and polymyositis, doctors usually start with high-dose corticosteroids (e.g. prednisolone) for about 4 to 6 weeks.
+For dermatomyositis and polymyositis, doctors usually start with high dose corticosteroids (eg. prednisolone) for about 4 – 6 weeks.
 When the condition improves the dosage is then slowly reduced.
+Other immunosuppressive treatments may be added (eg. methotrexate).

 Intravenous immunoglobulin (IVIG) (an injection of antibodies) may occasionally be effective in cases that fail the above first-line treatments.
 If IVIG is effective, it needs to be continued on a long term basis, although in lower doses to maintain the effect.

-Another form of treatment in patients who do not respond well to conventional drugs is plasmapheresis or plasma exchange.
+Another form of treatment in patients who do not respond well to conventional drugs is plasmapharesis or plasma exchange.
 This is a type of blood cleansing in which the damaging antibodies are removed from the blood.
 Often the effect is temporary.

-In patients with drug-induced myositis, the medication causing the inflammatory myositis will need to be stopped and replaced with an alternative.
+In patients with drug-induced myositis, the medication causing the myositis will need to be stopped and replaced with an alternative.
 At the moment there is no effective treatment for inclusion body myositis.

-• Exercise
+Exercise

 Physical therapy and specially designed exercise programmes are very important for recovery of muscle strength.

-• Dermatomyositis associated with cancer
+Dermatomyositis associated with cancer

 Treatment of the underlying cancer should take priority either by surgery, chemotherapy or radiotherapy.